Moira Dela Torre: 2018–2020: Idol Philippines

-2021–present: Patawad
+2020–present: Patawad, "I'm Okay"

-In March 2021 her second studio album "Patawad" was released, the album spawned the hit singles "Mabagal" featuring Daniel Padilla, "Patawad, Paalam" and "Paalam" featuring Ben&Ben.
-Patawad album was certified Platinum in the Philippines with more than 15,000 copies sold.
+In March 2020, her second studio album Patawad was released.
+The album spawned the hit singles "Mabagal" featuring Daniel Padilla, "Patawad, Paalam" and "Paalam" featuring Ben&Ben.
+The album was certified Platinum in the Philippines with more than 15,000 copies sold.

-In 2022, Dela Torre officially signed with UMG Philippines thru label Republic Records Philippines.
+In 2022, Dela Torre officially signed with UMG Philippines sub-label, Republic Records Philippines.
 On January 20, 2023, she released "Ikaw at Sila", the first song in her upcoming album.
 The song modified the lyrics of previous works written with Jason Hernandez, to reflect their separation in the previous year.
+Dela Torre later embarked on a world tour in support of her upcoming album.
+At the first show at the Araneta Coliseum, she performed several unreleased songs—"Red Flags", "Eme", "Under The Bathroom Sink", and "Rewritten Vows"—which went viral across social media platforms and received a positive response from the public.

+In May 2024, Dela Torre revealed in an Instagram post that she achieved two billion Spotify streams, becoming the first OPM solo artist and the second overall after Ben&Ben.

+In November 2024, Dela Torre released her fourth album under Republic Records Philippines entitled "I'm Okay" with 4 Tagalog tracks and 8 English tracks.
+Namely, Where It All Started, Under the Bathroom Sink, Bandaid, Red Flags, San Ka Na, Umpisa, Ghosts, Gaslighter, Delusional, "I'm Okay", Wonder, and Dinggin.
+She described the album to be her most candid and confessional album she has written.

 Personal life

 Dela Torre is a devout Christian, but has said "I don't like imposing my convictions on other people."
 She considers writing and performing worship songs her passion.
-Jason Hernandez announced his separation with Dela Torre on May 31, 2022, admitting his unfaithfulness to her during their marriage.
+Jason Hernandez announced his separation with Dela Torre on May 31, 2022, admitting his infidelity to her during their marriage.

 Of her "ritual" before performing, Dela Torre told the Philippine magazine Yes!: "Before performing, I just go to the banyo [restroom] and poop.
 Otherwise, I'll just fart [while performing], which I've done a number of times."
 She also revealed that two months after her marriage, she underwent a botched nose job, from which she recovered three months later while confined at home.
 According to Dela Torre, the non-invasive procedure had resulted in necrosis that put her "at high risk of being blind, of aneurysm, of heart attack, and stroke".
 Despite this, she said she had forgiven the surgeon who carried out the procedure and did not file a complaint.

+Artistry

+Musical style and influences

+Dela Torre has said that she was heavily influenced by Brooke Fraser and was the artist that inspired her to write her own music.
+Her music, primarily in pop, has been described as soothing and emotional.
+Referred to as the "OPM Queen" by Nylon Manila, her sound has become one of the most popular tunes in the mainstream and has been dominating the radio stations and music channels, television shows and film soundtracks.